mac-comp240-master/activities_2-asm/2-close-examination/README.md

 Let’s examine each line carefully in the swap function.
-Write comments at the end of each line of  the lines for the swap function in your `commented_swap.64.s` file to indicate what each line is doing.
+Write comments at the end of each line of  the lines for the swap function in your `commented_swap.s` file to indicate what each line is doing.
 Concentrate on the consecutive move instructions, which are the ‘body’ of the code.
 You can refer to an example in your book in section 3.4.3, including the blue box about C pointers.